Beth Dover

 Beth Dover (born August 29, 1978) is an American actress best known for her role of Linda Ferguson on the Netflix series Orange Is the New Black.
-Dover also appears in Comedy Central's Another Period and Netflix's Wet Hot American Summer: Ten Years Later.
+She also appears in Comedy Central's Another Period and Netflix's Wet Hot American Summer: Ten Years Later.

+Career

-Regarding her performance as Linda Ferguson in Orange Is the New Black, Dover describes her character as a villain or an antihero remarking, "It's really fun to play a person that lives by a different code of ethics than I do."
+Regarding her performance as Linda Ferguson in the comedy-drama series Orange Is the New Black (2015–2019), Dover describes her character as a villain or an antihero remarking, "It's really fun to play a person that lives by a different code of ethics than I do."

+Dover starred as Kate in the psychological horror Outpost (2022), a film by her husband Joe Lo Truglio.
+Filmed in northern Idaho, it tells the story of a woman who takes a job at an outpost in the mountains to escape her abusive relationship.

 Personal life

-Dover has been married to actor Joe Lo Truglio since 2014.
+Dover has been married to actor Joe Lo Truglio since April 19, 2014.
 They have one son, Eli, who was born in 2016.